China’s Current Eye Health Landscape: Plans and Current Developments

 How does China help children with their eyesight?

 China has about 500 million students today.
 Chinese kids usually start their formal education at the age of 2.
-Citizens ought to attend schools which are free for at least 9 years for high and middle school.
-In accordance with statistics from China’s Ministry of Education, China usually has a 98 percent attendance rate for primary schools.
+Citizens ought to attend schools that are free for at least 9 years for high and middle school.
+According to statistics from China’s Ministry of Education, China usually has a 98 percent attendance rate for primary schools.

 A high percentage of children from the majority of schools in China don’t need to wear eyeglasses.
 (Image: Pixabay; Pixabay Lisence)